 The drive from Hewanorra International Airport to Castries or to Rodney Bay is a winding road through mountainous terrain and takes between 1 to 1.5 hours.
 If you are prone to travel sickness, some anti nausea medication might be advisable.

 Climbing one of the twin Pitons is a popular attraction.
-Gros Piton is the most accessible, but ensure you are physically fit enough to handle the 4 hour return trip.
+Gros Piton is the most accessible option, but ensure you have packed sufficient supplies and are feeling well enough to handle the four-hour return hike.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.